 Children love to play and run in playgrounds.
 Playground flooring using concrete run a higher risk of injury, especially when falling off play equipment and other items.
 Here are six top playground tiles to consider when safety is the number one priority.

 1. Outdoor Rubber Tiles

-The Outdoor Rubber Tiles are specifically designed for the outdoors.
+The Outdoor Rubber Playground Tiles are specifically designed for the outdoors.
 The HD non-slip rubber tiles contain UV particles to withstand all weathers.
 For an outdoor playground, it’s essential that the flooring can tackle any weather.
 It should remain safe and non-slip after a windy or rainy day.
-The Outdoor Rubber Tiles range comes in three different colours and thicknesses.
+The Rubber playground tiles for outdoor range comes in three different colours and thicknesses.
 The tiles use dowels for a simple and straightforward interlocking installation.

 2. Antishock Rubber Tiles

 If you’re looking to create an indoor play area that’s multipurpose and suitable for fitness and play, the Sprung Antishock Gym Tiles come in both 40mm and 60mm thicknesses.
 These tiles are uber durable with excellent shock absorption and non-slip properties for all types of fitness and movement.
 This flooring would be best suited to a leisure centre or community area that needs to create a safe foundation for several activities, including children’s play, workout classes, free weights, and fitness.

 3. 3x3 Modular Sports Flooring